hussain0326/react-project/README.md

 # Project Description

-This was a class react project which it was designed for a car portal.
-Material-UI was used for the UI and styling.
+This project was a class react project which it was designed for a car portal.
+Material-UI and Bootstrap was used for the UI and styling.

 ## Running the project